salvador-menjivar-2014/cross-project-monitoring/README.md

-Of course, here is the README file based on the Terraform code you provided.

-# Terraform for Centralized Google Cloud Monitoring and Alerting
+# Cross-Project Google Cloud Monitoring and Alerting

 ## Table of Contents